nythrox/Flare.css/README.md

 <h4>Manual Responsiveness</h4>
 <p>You define the sizes of the columns on each device by using the tags m (mobile), t (tablet), c (computer). <code>[breakpoint]-(one..sixteen)</code></p>
 <p>For each breakpoint you choose, the size you set counts for the breakpoint and up.
 Example: <code>t-ten</code> will mean the column will have size 10 on tablets and up.</p>

 <h4>Automatic Responsiveness</h4>
-<p>You can let flare handle responsiveness by defining the sizes of the columns without a breakpoint prefix (<code>column eight</code> instead of <code>column c-eight</code>).
-If you want to change the size on a certain breakpoint, you can add breakpoint tags and they will only count for them self.
+<p>When giving a column a certain size <code>column eight</code> , you tell flare that you want it's size to be eight (half) at a computer screen, and flare will handle responsiveness on tablet and mobile.</p>
+<p>If you dont like the result on a certain screen size, you can always add a extra modifier <code>column eight t&#8209;twelve</code> &#8209; Flare will handle on mobile, but on tablet it will have the size of twelve</p>
 Example:<code>column four</code> The column will have a size of four on computer and on the other sizes flare will handle it. <br><code>column four t-three</code> The column will have a size of four on computer, on tablet only it will have a size of three and on other sizes flare will handle it.

 <p>To combine automatic with manual responsiveness, you can choose automatic responsiveness and then overwrite it on specific breakpoints.</p>
 <br> <code>column eight t-eight</code> means that flare will handle responsiveness on all devices except tablets, where the column will take the size of eight.